Kameleoon/client-react/README.md

 - `visitorCode: string` - unique identifier of the user.

 #### Returns
-- A wrapped component with the following props:
+A wrapped component with the following props:
+- `errors: KameleoonException[]` - an array of errors thrown as a result of getting variables or feature flag status.
+- `feature` -  an object containing feature flag status and variables
   - `isActive: boolean` - feature flag status.
   - `variables: FeatureVariableType[]` - feature flag variables.